hey guys, just an update from your favorite self deprecating fashionista.

 i immediately found a depressing modern parallelism of this concept in the form of the hordes of museum onlookers who were sticking their phones in front of picture frames to take photos of these images.

-as we were leaving the exhibit, we of course paraded through the permanent Monet displays, which is always a fun activity for me, when . i visit the Met. naturally, when i was going through some of the other amazing permanent collection artworks, i had to stop and take a picture of my favorite Klimt work: Portrait of Serena Lederer.
+as i left the exhibit, i of course paraded through the permanent Monet displays, which is always a fun activity for me. naturally, when i was going through some of the other amazing permanent collection artworks, i had to stop and take a picture of my favorite Klimt work: Portrait of Serena Lederer.

 anyway, that was my Sunday night— into Monday. the latter was just me, meeting my mom for a quiet brunch, and then eventually headed back home to rest and have a bit of normalcy after some busier days. (which i am still doing, as i write this and drink some earl grey).